rramoscabral/MSSPOPowerUser---Training---SharePoint-Online-Power-User/Docs/MicrosoftTeams.md

 Microsoft Teams is client to chat, call, and share video simply from one place that helps you stay close to all the people in your life.

-Teams is built on Microsoft 365 groups and include enterprise-level security, compliance, and manageability. itions.
+Teams is built on Microsoft 365 groups and include enterprise-level security, compliance, and manageability.

 Microsoft Teams allows